Supportive research environment

 also assigned a main supervisor, with whom you work closely, and a second

-With a Centre for Actuarial Science, Risk and Investment, and research groups for Mathematics and Statistics, there are always lots of ongoing projects, so your work takes place in a dynamic environment.
+With a Centre for Actuarial Science, Risk and Investment, and research groups for Mathematics, Statistics, and Statistical Ecology, there are always lots of ongoing projects, so your work takes place in a dynamic environment.
 While concentrating on your own area, you are also able to discuss broader issues with fellow researchers, creating friendships and networks.

 Kent is one of the best places in the UK to study for a research degree.